Why is this important?

 You should consider getting your own survey as well as the seller's single survey especially if you have any concerns about the condition of the property.
-If you are buying the house with a mortgage, the lender may insist on having a survey for mortgage assessment carried out, to be paid for by the buyer.
+If you are buying the property with a mortgage, the lender may insist on having a survey for mortgage assessment carried out, to be paid for by the buyer.
 There are three main types of survey, or inspection which you can get:-

 - mortgage valuation report (scheme 1 survey).
 A mortgage valuation is the least expensive type of inspection and provides a valuation of the property for the purposes of getting a mortgage